 - Alcoholic beverages

-Soft drinks, energy drinks, sports drinks, cordials and fruit drinks are high in sugar and contain very few vitamins and minerals.
+Soft drinks, energy drinks, sports drinks, cordials and fruit drinks are high in sugar and contain very few beneficial nutrients.
 A 600mL bottle of regular soft drink contains an alarming 16 teaspoons of sugar, nearly three times the daily limit recommended by the World Health Organization.

-Sugary drinks contribute a lot of energy (kilojoules) whilst providing hardly any nutrients.
-They are not a good choice.
 There is convincing evidence that sugary drinks are associated with weight gain and being above a haelthy weight, which is a risk factor for a number of cancers.
 Emerging evidence also suggests that sugary drinks may be directly linked to an increased risk of several cancers, however further research is needed to determine if these drinks are a true cause of cancer.

 The best drink choices are plain or sparkling water, tea or coffee without added sugar and reduced fat milk.

 Cooking at home can be fun and easy.
 It also lets you control what goes in your food which means getting better quality food for less money.
 Here's some tips for healthy cooking at home.

 - Adapt your recipes to include more vegetables and legumes.

 - Choose wholemeal and wholegrain varieties of pasta, bread, rice and flour.

 - Use low fat cooking methods, such as grilling, baking or steaming.

 - Use non-stick cookware and try an oil spray to reduce the amount of oil you use.